cth2015/cth-documentation-middleman/source/content/story-blocks/item-02-block-02.html.md

 ---
 In May 2013, Coding the Humanities created its first alternative classroom to create an environment to involve students in their own teaching practice.
 Students were encouraged to be:

-- Lazy and use the work of others
+- Lazy and steal the work of others
 - Impatient and make something before you know something
 - Bold and share every step they take